pelealaurentiu03/Java-Web_Desk_Booking-ToolJava-Desk_Booking-Tool/README.md

 A full-stack web application designed to streamline office space management and desk reservations.
 Built using Java and the Vaadin framework, this tool provides a seamless, single-page application (SPA) experience for employees to book desks and for administrators to manage office resources.

+!The core backend logic and database connections are fully functional.
+Currently refining the UI/UX responsiveness and adjusting desk button alignments on the frontend.

 ## Project Architecture

 The application is built with a focus on clean code and modularity, leveraging Java's object-oriented strengths: